manpagez: man pages & more

 use that cookie file as input.
 The CURLOPT_COOKIEFILE(3) is used for

-is and act accordingly.
+and acts accordingly.

 Perhaps the most advanced cookie operation libcurl offers, is saving